Transnistria: Geography

 The territory controlled by the PMR is mostly, but not completely, conterminous with the left (eastern) bank of Dniester.
-It includes ten cities and towns, and 69 communes, with a total of 147 localities (counting the unincorporated ones as well).
+It includes ten cities and towns, and 69 communes, with a total of 147 localities (including here those unincorporated).
 Six communes on the left bank (Cocieri, Molovata Nouă, Corjova, Pîrîta, Coșnița, and Doroțcaia) remained under the control of the Moldovan government after the Transnistria War of 1992, as part of the Dubăsari District.
 They are situated north and south of the city of Dubăsari, which itself is under PMR control.
 The village of Roghi of Molovata Nouă Commune is also controlled by the PMR (Moldova controls the other nine of the 10 villages of the six communes).

 On the west bank, in Bessarabia, the city of Bender (Tighina) and four communes (containing six villages) to its east, south-east, and south, on the opposite bank of the river Dniester from the city of Tiraspol (Proteagailovca, Gîsca, Chițcani, and Cremenciug) are controlled by the PMR.

 The localities controlled by Moldova on the eastern bank, the village of Roghi, and the city of Dubăsari (situated on the eastern bank and controlled by the PMR) form a security zone along with the six villages and one city controlled by the PMR on the western bank, as well as two (Varnița and Copanca) on the same west bank under Moldovan control.
 The security situation inside it is subject to the Joint Control Commission rulings.

-The main transportation route in Transnistria is the road from Tiraspol to Rîbnița through Dubăsari.
-North and south of Dubăsari it passes through the lands of the villages controlled by Moldova (Doroțcaia, Cocieri, Roghi, while Vasilievca is entirely situated east of the road).
+The main transportation route in Transnistria is the M4 road from Tiraspol to Rîbnița through Dubăsari.
+The highway is controlled in its entirety by the PMR.
+North and south of Dubăsari it passes through land corridors controlled by Moldova in the villages of Doroțcaia, Cocieri, Roghi, and Vasilievca, the latter being located entirely to the east of the road.
+The road is the de facto border between Moldova and Transnistria in the area.
 Conflict erupted on several occasions when the PMR prevented the villagers from reaching their farmland east of the road.

-Transnistrians are able to travel (normally without difficulty) in and out of the territory under PMR control to neighbouring Moldovan-controlled territory, to Ukraine, and on to Russia, by road or (when service is not interrupted by political tensions) on two international trains, the year-round Moscow-Chișinău, and the seasonal Saratov-Varna.
-International air travellers rely on the airport in Chișinău, the Moldovan capital, or the airport in Odessa, in Ukraine.
+Transnistrians are able to travel (normally without difficulty) in and out of the territory under PMR control to neighbouring Moldovan-controlled territory and to Ukraine.
+International air travellers rely on the airport in the Moldovan capital Chișinău, or the airport in Odesa, in Ukraine.

 The climate is humid continental with subtropical characteristics.
 Transnistria has warm summers and cool to cold winters.
-Precipitation is equal year round although with a slight increase in the summer months.
+Precipitation is unvarying all year round, although with a slight increase in the summer months.